bibleexchange/courses/book-of-romans/003_practical/001_chapter-12-a-living-sacrifice.md

 9. Confidence in God's Faithfulness - confirmed by His revealed plans for Israel.

+### Reasonable Service

+**GOD HAS GIVEN SO MUCH TO HIS PEOPLE**: Grace Given, Dealt to every man the measure of faith, made One Body in Christ, Gifts, Prophecy, rewards according to faith, Ministry, Teaching, Exhorting, etc.

+**GOD’s PEOPLE ARE RESPONSIBLE TO ACT ACCORDINGLY**: Think Soberly, Giving with Simplicity, Ruling with Diligence, Show mercy with Cheerfulness, Let Love be without Dissimulation, Abhor that which is evil, Cleave to that which is good, Kindly Affectioned, Brotherly Love, In Honor Preferring one Another, not Slothful in Business, Fervent in Spirit, Serving the Lord, Rejoicing in hope, Patient in Tribulation, Continuing Instant in Prayer, Distributing to the necessity of Saints, Given to Hospitality, Bless them which Persecute You, bless and Curse Not, Rejoice with them that do rejoice, and weep with them that weep, Be of the same mind one toward another, etc.

+> Romans 12:1 [Amplified Bible] &mdash; I appeal to you therefore, brethren, and beg of you in view of [all] the mercies of God, to make a decisive dedication of your bodies [presenting all your members and faculties] as a living sacrifice, holy (devoted, consecrated) and well pleasing to God, which is your reasonable (rational, intelligent) service and spiritual worship.

+- A Right Attitude is Essential Acts 1:14
+- Ask - for it is a gift Acts 10:45
+- Fast and Pray Acts 9:9-17
+- Obedience Acts 5:32

 ## Verse 2

 > 2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.

-What becomes the motivating center of a Christians life?
+### What becomes the motivating center of a Christians life?

 THE WILL OF GOD.

 Renewing of your mind.
 The whole "mind" must become the object of the Spirit's renewing power.
 The entire mind must come under the spirits control.

-Real Salvation = Practical holiness – Wearing His righteousness and thus daily purifying ourselves
+### Real Salvation = Practical holiness

+Wearing His righteousness and thus daily purifying ourselves

 Successful Christians:

 1. They have a sound foundation (which is the Word of God)
 2. They have a sound work habits
 3. They esteem others before themselves